-Sexual violence designates any acts of a sexual nature imposed by force or threats of force (physical violence, but also psychological oppression, detention, abuse of power, etc.) While women and girls are often the most affected, many men and boys are also subject to sexual violence.
+Sexual violence designates any acts of a sexual nature imposed without consent or by force and threats (physical violence, but also psychological oppression, detention, abuse of power, etc.) While women and girls are often the most affected, many men and boys are also subject to sexual violence.
 These acts encompass:

 Any other forms of sexual violence of comparable gravity